Byaroza: Under Russian rule

-After the partitions, the town and the monastery were annexed by Russia in 1795.
+As a result of the Third Partition of Poland, in 1795, the town and the monastery were incorporated into the Russian Empire, which administered it as part of the Pruzhansky Uyezd of Grodno Governorate.
 After the November Uprising of 1831 the town was captured by the Russian armies and then looted.
 The monastery was closed by tsarist authorities and in 1866, after the January Uprising, the whole complex was partially demolished, and the bricks were used for construction of a Russian prison and barracks nearby.
 The baroque church was destroyed in 1868.
-After the uprising, the town became a part of the so-called Pale of settlement and was repopulated with Jews expelled from other areas of the Russian Empire.
-By the 20th century, they constituted more than 70% of the city's inhabitants.
+After the uprising, the town became a part of the so-called Pale of Settlement and was repopulated with Jews expelled from other areas of the Russian Empire.
+As of 1878, the town had a population of 2,507, of which Jews constituted 44.4%.

 In 1842, a new road was opened between Moscow and Warsaw and passed through the town, which started a period of economic prosperity.
 In 1871, a Warsaw-Moscow railroad was laid only 20 mi from the town, connecting the town with the nearby major cities of Brest and Minsk.
 In 1878, the town had a marketplace, 7 streets and approximately 200 houses.
-Both the town and the adjoining area had approximately 5,000 inhabitants.
 Apart from the Catholic and Uniate Churches, there was also a synagogue, Jewish baths and a market just outside the city limits.

 In the 20th century

 In 1915, during the First World War, the town was occupied by the Imperial Germany and in 1918 claimed by the short-lived Belarusian People's Republic.
 The town was captured by the Red Army on January 19, 1919, during the Soviet westward offensive of 1918–19 (Target-Vistula).
-Within one month, the Polish Army reclaimed the area, and recaptured the town on February 14, 1919.
-During the Polish-Bolshevik War the town became a notable location of two major battles including the war's very first and the second Battle of Bereza Kartuska (1920).
-At the end of the Polish–Soviet War the town was ceded to Poland in the Peace of Riga signed by Soviet Russia (acting also on behalf of Soviet Belarus).
+Within one month, the Polish Army advanced into the area and captured the town on February 14, 1919.
+During the Polish–Soviet War the town became a notable location of two major battles including the war's very first and the second Battle of Bereza Kartuska (1920).
+At the end of the Polish–Soviet War the town was ceded to Poland in the Peace of Riga signed by Soviet Russia (acting also on behalf of Soviet Belarus) on 18 March 1921.
 The peace treaty remained in force until the Soviet invasion of Poland in 1939.